reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 ### System Requirements

-The listed specs are the best idea of a baseline that I can provide at the current moment, based on feedback I have gotten from testers and my own experiences.
-In the future this will be updated depending on feedback received.
-Your PC may run the list better or worse due a variety of reasons, **I will not provide troubleshooting or support for hardware related issues.**
+**I will not provide troubleshooting or support for hardware related issues.**

 >[!WARNING]
 >